 IU encourages students to report incidents of bias-based harassment and discrimination.
 Any act of discrimination or harassment based on race, ethnicity, religious affiliation, gender, gender identity, sexual orientation or disability can be reported.
-Students wishing to report an incident must contact the externship coordinator to determine course of action as determined by facility/company's affiliation agreement.
+Students wishing to report an incident must contact the Medical Externship Coordinator to determine course of action as determined by facility/company's affiliation agreement.